Yet again, the silence created by the menstrual taboo has led to unnecessary suffering, and confusion. Let’s bust some myths!

 Pain is a subjective symptom, meaning that it is not easily ‘observed’ or ‘detected’ by anyone other than the afflicted person.
 There is also no way to precisely ‘measure’ pain e.g. through the use of a clinical test.
 Instead, it is up to the patient to try to accurately describe the severity and type of pain experienced.
 The best way to do this for period pain, is to track your symptoms!
 Here is a useful chart with which to ‘score’ your period pain levels (remember to score your short sharp ‘cramp’ pain separately from more constant ‘ache’ pain );

 Normal period pain– Anything below 5 on the scale, perhaps with occasional ‘bad cramps’ ranging between 5-8 on the scale, but not for longer than 10 minutes at a time or 3 days in a row.
-You can alleviate period pain through the use of painkillers (especially ibuprofen, so long as you do not have asthma), or even through some simple lifestyle changes.
+You can alleviate period pain through the use of painkillers (especially ibuprofen), or even through some simple lifestyle changes.

-Please speak to your doctor, because PMS pain responds well to lifestyle changes/ treatment, and other health issues such as endometriosis or fibroids must also be ruled out, first!
+Please speak to your doctor, because dysmenorrhea can respond well to lifestyle changes/ ibuprofen treatment, but other health issues such as endometriosis or fibroids must also be ruled out, first!

 Please speak to your doctor, because endometriosis pain can be reduced or even eliminated (through lifestyle changes, the use of painkillers, or hormonal medication that prevents cyclical bleeding altogether), and other health issues such as fibroids must also be ruled out, first!